 MUSI 124 Introduction to Voice

 Students should consult with the music education advisor about their major and degree requirements.
-Students also need to contact the School of Education's faculty advisor for undergraduate students to discuss information about undergraduate and post-baccalaureate teacher credential programs.
-Please refer to the School of Education section of this Catalog for further information about the Preliminary Single-Subject Teacher Credential.
+Students also need to contact the School of Education’s faculty advisor for undergraduate students to discuss information about undergraduate and post-baccalaureate teacher credential programs.
+Please refer to the School of Education section of the University Catalog and review the pathways document for further information about the Preliminary Single-Subject Teaching Credential and to view pathways for Music Education students.